fcgan/Rebuttal/README.md

 ## Details of the experiments:
 ### 1. cross-domain image generation
->> We take banana as source object to conduct cross-domain image generation.
-The result is shown below:
+>> image translation between (banana) source and (toxo and cell) target images in FCGAN and Cycle GAN.
+The red marker A in images denotes *T.gondii* parasite and B denotes host cell.

 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/generation.jpg)

->> Inro: image translation between (banana) source and (toxo and cell) target images in FCGAN.
-The red marker A in images denotes *T.gondii* parasite and B denotes host cell.
+>> FCGAN makes tranlated images remaining shape and texture information, and following the same background of the domain from where they generated.
+However, Cycle GAN make source and target images only follow mutual style translation.
+It demonstrates that our FCGAN can create texture and shape relationship between microscopic object and macroscopic object with wselecitivity of associated information.

 ### 2. feature map visualization
 >> Take a 400X cell image as an example to show the feature map visualization.